Add Purchase & GSTR-2A Data

 As the number of purchase document increases, it becomes infeasible to manually compare all these details.
 That's why Octa GST provides auto-matching functionality, which can compare thousands of documents with-in seconds and presents the results so that you can take appropriate actions on any differences.

-To match the purchase data with GSTR-2A data received from GST Portal, simply:
+To match the purchase data with GSTR-2A data, simply:

 - Open the GSTR-2A page